IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree.md

 ### Declaring a tree
 `TreeItem` is the representation of every item that belongs to the `Tree`.
-Items provide `disabled`, `selected` and `expanded` properties, which give you opportunity to configure the states of the item as per your requirement.
+Items provide `disabled`, `active`, `selected` and `expanded` properties, which give you opportunity to configure the states of the item as per your requirement.
-`value` property can be used to add a reference to the data entry the item represents.
+The `value` property can be used to add a reference to the data entry the item represents.

 Items can be declared using one of the following approaches.